 From a tax planning viewpoint, the section 80C and section 80D from the Income Tax Act allow various deductions and tax benefits like, those on health insurance premiums, home loans and property tax.

 Public provident funds (PPF), National Savings Certificate and ELSS funds are a few other investment vehicles that can help you plan your tax.

 It is important to note that although tax planning is a legitimate saving and financial planning strategy, as Indian citizens, one must be responsible enough to avoid tax evasion and ensure to file your income tax returns diligently and pay your taxes duly to the government.

 ✔ Knowing your taxes will give you a new perspective towards how much you are earning and whether your financial plan is working out for you.

 ✔ Take tax-planning seriously and know your rights.
 The government has certain benefits and exemptions under the sections 80C, 80D of the Income Tax Act.

 Tools for financial planning

-Many banks also offer such services to their valued customers so inquire with your bank to start with.
-If you know how to make the most of what you have, you will soon be well on your way towards achieving your short-term goals, and you can progress from there on.
+Many banks also offer such services to their valued customers.
+It is advisable to inquire with your bank if you wish to start with it.
+If you know how to make the most of what you have, you will soon be on your way towards achieving your short-term goals, and can progress further.